-1. Institutions shall disclose the following information, regarding the remuneration policy and practices of the institution for those categories of staff whose professional activities have a material impact on its risk profile:
+1. Institutions shall disclose at least the following information, regarding the remuneration policy and practices of the institution for those categories of staff whose professional activities have a material impact on its risk profile:

-- (a) information concerning the decision-making process used for determining the remuneration policy, including if applicable, information about the composition and the mandate of a remuneration committee, the external consultant whose services have been used for the determination of the remuneration policy and the role of the relevant stakeholders; - (b) information on link between pay and performance; - (c) the most important design characteristics of the remuneration system, including information on the criteria used for performance measurement and risk adjustment, deferral policy and vesting criteria; - (d) information on the performance criteria on which the entitlement to shares, options or variable components of remuneration is based; - (e) the main parameters and rationale for any variable component scheme and any other non-cash benefits; - (f) aggregate quantitative information on remuneration, broken down by business area; - (g) aggregate quantitative information on remuneration, broken down by senior management and members of staff whose actions have a material impact on the risk profile of the institution, indicating the following: - (i) the amounts of remuneration for the financial year, split into fixed and variable remuneration, and the number of beneficiaries; - (ii) the amounts and forms of variable remuneration, split into cash, shares, sharelinked instruments and other types; - (iii) the amounts of outstanding deferred remuneration, split into vested and unvested portions; - (iv) the amounts of deferred remuneration awarded during the financial year, paid out and reduced through performance adjustments;
+(a) information concerning the decision-making process used for determining the remuneration policy, as well as the number of meetings held by the main body overseeing remuneration during the financial year, including, if applicable, information about the composition and the mandate of a remuneration committee, the external consultant whose services have been used for the determination of the remuneration policy and the role of the relevant stakeholders;

+(b) information on link between pay and performance;

+(c) the most important design characteristics of the remuneration system, including information on the criteria used for performance measurement and risk adjustment, deferral policy and vesting criteria;

+(d) the ratios between fixed and variable remuneration set in accordance with Article 94(1)(g) of Directive 2013/36/EU;

+(e) information on the performance criteria on which the entitlement to shares, options or variable components of remuneration is based;

+(f) the main parameters and rationale for any variable component scheme and any other non-cash benefits;

+(g) aggregate quantitative information on remuneration, broken down by business area;

+(h) aggregate quantitative information on remuneration, broken down by senior management and members of staff whose actions have a material impact on the risk profile of the institution, indicating the following:

+(i) the amounts of remuneration for the financial year, split into fixed and variable remuneration, and the number of beneficiaries;

+(ii) the amounts and forms of variable remuneration, split into cash, shares, share-linked instruments and other types;

+(iii) the amounts of outstanding deferred remuneration, split into vested and unvested portions;

+(iv) the amounts of deferred remuneration awarded during the financial year, paid out and reduced through performance adjustments;

-- (v) new sign-on and severance payments made during the financial year, and the number of beneficiaries of such payments; - (vi) the amounts of severance payments awarded during the financial year, number of beneficiaries and highest such award to a single person. - (h) the number of individuals being remunerated EUR 1 million or more per financial year, for remuneration between EUR 1 million and EUR 5 million broken down into pay bands of EUR 500,000 and for remuneration of EUR 5 million and above broken down into pay bands of EUR 1 million. - 2.
-For institutions that are significant in terms of their size, internal organisation and the nature, scope and the complexity of their activities, the quantitative information referred to in this Article shall also be made available to the public at the level of persons who effectively direct the business of the institution within the meaning of Article 13(1) of Directive [inserted by OP] and Article 9(1) of Directive 2004/39/EC.
+(v) new sign-on and severance payments made during the financial year, and the number of beneficiaries of such payments;

+(vi) the amounts of severance payments awarded during the financial year, number of beneficiaries and highest such award to a single person;

+(i) the number of individuals being remunerated EUR 1 million or more per financial year, for remuneration between EUR 1 million and EUR 5 million broken down into pay bands of EUR 500 000 and for remuneration of EUR 5 million and above broken down into pay bands of EUR 1 million;

+(j) upon demand from the Member State or competent authority, the total remuneration for each member of the management body or senior management.

+2. For institutions that are significant in terms of their size, internal organisation and the nature, scope and the complexity of their activities, the quantitative information referred to in this Article shall also be made available to the public at the level of members of the management body of the institution.